francesco-innocenti/Neuro_AI_Papers/README.md

 ### Audition

-[A Task-Optimized Neural Network Replicates Human Auditory Behavior, Predicts Brain Responses, and Reveals a Cortical Processing Hierarchy](https://www.sciencedirect.com/science/article/pii/S0896627318302502)
+[A Task-Optimized Neural Network Replicates Human Auditory Behavior, Predicts Brain Responses, and Reveals a Cortical Processing Hierarchy](https://www.sciencedirect.com/science/article/pii/S0896627318302502) by Kell et al. (2018)

+This paper optimised a deep convolutional neural network to recognise words and music genres, finding that a branched architecture with shared early layers accounted best for both tasks.
+This network performed similar to human behaviour, making similar mistsakes; predicted human fMRI responses in the auditory cortex better than previous models; and showed a hierarchical correspondence, with the intermediate network layers better predicting primary auditory regions and deeper layers better predicting higher auditory regions.

 ### Somatosensation